Decatur, AlabamaCities & Urban Centers

 Top Things to Do

-• Catch a Show at the Princess Theatre Center for the Performing Arts: This beautifully restored historic theatre hosts a variety of performances, from concerts to theatrical productions.
-Check their schedule for upcoming events during your visit to Decatur.
+• Princess Theatre Center for the Performing Arts: This historic theater, beautifully restored to its 1919 grandeur, hosts a variety of live performances, concerts, and events throughout the year.
+Check their 2026 schedule for upcoming shows.
+Ticket prices vary by performance.

 Best Time to Visit